floledermann/another-dimension/README.md

 #### *`dimensionInstance.toDimension(targetUnit)`*

-Returns a new Dimension instance, converted to the targetUnit.
+Returns a new Dimension instance, converted to the `targetUnit`.

 ```javascript
 let dim = Dimension("1in");